Freelancer Package Pricing Calculator

 If you can define your service’s scope and outcome, you may get better package pricing.
 Clients see the entire value of the offer, not just the hours.
 Hourly pricing may still be appropriate for open-ended support, consulting, or work where the scope is in flux.

-Freelancers need to know about direct costs, material costs, hours worked, hourly rate, revisions, hidden admin time, software, overhead, marketing, platform fees, transaction fees, taxes, and risk.
-The client quote doesn’t include costs, but they do impact actual profit.
+Freelancers should consider direct costs, material costs, hours, hourly rate, revisions, hidden admin time, software, overhead, marketing, platform fees, transaction fees, taxes, and risk.
+These costs do not show on the client’s quote, but they do directly affect your real profit.

-What is a beneficial profit margin for freelancers?
+What is a healthy profit margin for freelancers?

 Your service, market, skill level, delivery cost, and demand determine the health of your profit margin.
 Many freelancers should avoid thin margins, as they do not accommodate revisions, slow months, taxes, or business growth.
 Use the calculator to try out margins until your price supports your goal.